Azure/aks-baseline-automation/README.md

  * A CI/CD pipeline built using Kubernetes GitHub Actions.

  * A GitOps solution using [ArgoCD](https://argoproj.github.io/cd/).
 Note that we could also have used [Flux](https://fluxcd.io/) for this purpose, but using ArgoCD will showcase how an app team may chose to use a separate tool for their specific workload lifecycle concerns as opposed to using the same tool as what the cluster operators use for cluster management.

 The application [Azure Voting App](https://github.com/Azure-Samples/azure-voting-app-redis/) is used for this deployment as this application is quite simple, but yet demonstrates how to deploy an application composed of multiple containers.
 In this case the application is composed of a web-front-end written in Python and a data backend running Redis.

-The application will be deployed using helm charts and both the Blue/Green and Canary release management strategies will be demonstrated.
-Not that this feature has not been implemented yet, see issue https://github.com/Azure/aks-baseline-automation/issues/27.
+The application deployment using helm charts with both Blue/Green and Canary release management strategies is also be demonstrated.
+Note however that this feature has not been implemented yet, see issue https://github.com/Azure/aks-baseline-automation/issues/27.

 ### Deploy the sample application using GitHub Actions
+Multiple GitHub Action Workflow samples are used to demonstrate the deployment of the Voting App workload:

 Sample App | Scenario | Description | Tags
 ---------- | -------- | ----------- | ----